 The Tie-Breaking Formula

 In order to determine which team will advance after the Group Stage, in case two or more teams are tied in points, there is a tie-breaking formula according to the Sport Regulations.
 For two tied teams, their mutual games (i.e. head-to-head) will be the tie-breaker with the aggregate winner of the two games taking precedence.
 The winner of the head-to-head will be determined first on points, then on goal difference, more goals scored against the other tied team, higher number of goals scored in one of the mutual games and finally, if the two teams are still tied, on the higher position in the CHL club ranking.

 Should three or more teams be tied on points, a sub-group of those will be created.
 The above process is then applied until no team is tied anymore.

 The eight group winners and runners-up in the Group Stage advance to the Playoffs.
 In order to determine which teams will face each other in the Round of 16, the eight winners are seeded into Pot A and the eight runners-up in Pot B. They will then be drawn against each other randomly according to the Sport Regulations.

 The pairings are then placed in the playoff tree, which will show their potential path to the Final - from Round of 16 to Quarter-Finals, Semi-Finals and the all decisive Champions Hockey League Final.

 The Round of 16, Quarter-Finals and Semi-Finals will be played in a home-and-away two-game series and are decided upon the aggregate score of the first and second leg.
 Overtime and shootouts can only happen following the return game if the aggregate score is tied.

-Overtime will be 10 minute sudden-death, 4-on-4.
+Overtime will be 10 minute sudden-death, 3-on-3.
 The team who scores the first goal is declared the winner of the series.
 Should no goals be scored, a shootout (5 shooters each team) will determine who advances to the next round.